 A waste management company (Rainbow Waste Management) recently had to pay out over £200,000 in fines and costs following the death of a 24-year old worker Ashley Morris in June 2013.
 The victim had been driving a Bobcat loader from outside the cab, and had reversed the vehicle with the bucket raised.
 The bucket dropped onto Mr Morris, and he died from severe crush injuries to his head.

-If you drive a car, you probably had many driving lessons, took a test, and now have a document to prove you can drive a car.
+If you're a driver, you probably had many driving lessons, took a test, and now have a document to prove you can own and drive a car.
 In the workplace, there are many other activities, including operating complex machinery, which should be subject to a similar recorded process.
 At the time of the inquest, the director of Rainbow Waste Management claimed that staff were fully trained on the company's health and safety procedures and that Mr Morris had been put through a full training program on how to operate the Bobcat.

 However, when it came to the court case, Rainbow was unable to demonstrate that thorough training had taken place.
 If training had been provided, the HSE evidence suggested it hadn’t been understood, as by watching CCTV they found over two hundred examples of unsafe working practices in the ten days leading to the accident.